Pavantext/Video-Chat/README.md

 # A Simple Video Chat Room
  A learning based Django video conference web app.
-Learn a basic implementation of Django concepts
+Learn a basic implementation of Django concepts I have Deployed the project.

+ you can visit the  [site here](https://pavanonline.pythonanywhere.com/) to test project

 <br>